-3. Scope and target group
+3. Scope

-The Policy covers investment activities relating to assets managed by Danske Bank on behalf of customers through investment products, such as discretionary mandates, managed portfolios, alternative investment funds, insurance-based investment products (IBIPs), pension products/schemes, and UCITS funds1.
+The Policy covers investment activities relating to assets managed by Danske Bank on behalf of customers through managed investment products, such as discretionary mandates, managed portfolios, alternative investment funds, insurance-based investment products (IBIPs), pension products/schemes, and UCITS funds.
+The Policy covers all asset classes that our managed investment products are invested into.

 The Policy does not cover structured products or derivatives manufactured by Danske Bank or other Danske Bank capital market activities (including but not limited to market making, securities trading etc.).

 Externally managed investment products distributed to Danske Bank's customers, but not wrapped in a Danske Bank investment product, are also not covered by the Policy.
-Considerations related to distribution of responsible investment product offerings are governed by the Treating Customer's Fairly Policy of Danske Bank and the Product Governance Instruction for Investment Products.
+Considerations related to distribution of responsible investment product offerings are managed by the Treating Customer's Fairly Policy of Danske Bank and Product Governance Instruction for Investment Products.